aistats/aistats2022/submit.md

 ## Instructions for Posters

-**deadline: March 14th, 2022 AOE**
+**deadline: March 14th, 2022 AoE**

+To see the full instructions, visit [the wiki](https://wiki.eventhosts.cc/en/reference/posteruploads).

-Your paper will be presented in a virtual format, most likely in Topia.io or GatherTown and on the live virtual site.
+Your paper will be presented in a virtual format on GatherTown and on the live virtual site.
 You should prepare **two graphics** for your paper by March 14th AoE (anywhere on Earth):

+- A PNG of your **poster** in landscape format (recommended 16:9 aspect ratio).
+The maximum dimensions of a poster are 5120 x 2880 pixels and no more than 10 MB.

-- A PNG thumbnail in 5:4 aspect ratio that represents your poster as a thumbnail.
+- A PNG **thumbnail** (recommended 5:4 aspect ratio) that represents your poster.
-Typically this thumbnail is a single figure from your paper (but it could be anything that represents your paper)
+Typically this thumbnail is a single figure from your paper (but it could be anything that represents your paper).
+The maximum dimensions of thumbnails are 320 x 256 pixels and no more than 5 MB.

-- A PNG of your poster in 16:9 aspect ratio.

-We will provide the exact pixel dimensions and file size limits and instructions for uploading these images in the future (email and here).
-Please whitelist `do-not-reply@aistats.org` in your spam filter to ensure that you receive future email communications.
+The Poster Upload page has an option, *Scale images to fit*, which will scale your upload so that it fits within the limits (exceptionally large images cannot be scaled).
+Using this option will allow images that are larger to be uploaded and rescaled as they are uploaded.

+Use a solid background for your posters and thumbnails as opposed to transparent.
+This works better in the virtual poster spaces.

+To submit your poster, follow the [submission link](https://virtual.aistats.org/PosterUpload).
+If you don't see your paper listed on the page, try logging in using the **same email address** that you used on CMT.

 ## Instructions for Recorded Presentations

-**deadline: March 14th, 2022 AOE**
+**deadline: March 14th, 2022 AoE**

 You will also pre-record a video presentation.